Miicroo/powerlogger/README.md

 Note that PowerLogger cannot monitor the system when it is idle, since the system is... idle.

 Currently working version 1.0.

+To parse log files use battery_estimator.py
+Requires python 2.7 with libraries: dateutil (required for mpl) matplotlib numpy (required for mpl) pandas (required for statsmodels) patsy (required for statsmodels) pyparsing (required for mpl) pytz (required for mpl) setuptools (required for mpl) six (required for mpl) statsmodels.api

+Usage python battery_estimator.py --include W A V --smoothen W A V --processes y/n W A V stands for power, current, voltage.